GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 In this example I announce each quake by magnifying size and whitening the color for a little bit.
 Later the symbols return to its original properties.

-.. admonition:: Technical Information

-  - \--TIME_UNIT=d: This sets that the values of -E are in days (d).
-  - -Es+r2+d6: This sets the duration of the rise phase and the decay phase.
-  - -Ms5+c1: modify the size.
-The size will increase 5 times during the rise phase and them reduce to the original size.
-  - -Mt+c0: modify the transparency.
-The transparency will remain to 0 at the end.
-This allows to be seen after its occurrence.
-  - -Mi1+c0: modify the intensity of the color.
-It gets lighter during the rise phase and them returns to its original color.

     .. code-block:: bash